Excess in a Rental Car

 How much is the excess?

-Your excess amount could range between $3,000 to $8,250 depending on the type of car you will be renting, and the rental company or depot you will be hiring from.
+Your excess amount could range between $3,000 to $8,250 depending on the type of car you will be renting and the rental company.
 Instead of paying the full amount that the car would cost to be replaced or fixed, the excess cost is the amount you would need to pay.
-In order to figure out what your excess is, check your car rental agreement or call the car rental company.
+In order to figure out what your excess is, check your car rental agreement or call our customer care team.

 Read more about how much your excess may be here.

-What can I do to reduce my excess?
+What can I do to cover or reduce my excess?

-Another way to reduce your excess is to Purchase Excess Reduction or Collision Damage Waiver at the Rental Desk however, this option costs more and has many exclusions.
-Make sure to do your research to see what will suit you needs best.
+Alternatively, you can Purchase Excess Reduction or Collision Damage Waiver at the Rental Desk, however, this option costs more and has many exclusions.
+Make sure to do your research to see what will suit your needs best.

 There are many different options available, for information click here.